dingo/api/readme.md

 	public function __construct()
 	{
-		$this->scope('read', 'index');
+		$this->scope('read_user_data', 'index');
 	}

 If the method name is missing the scope will be applied to all methods on the controller.
-You can also fill the `$scopedMethods` property.

-	class UsersController extends Controller {

-		protected $scopedMethods = ['index' => 'read'];

-	}

 You can also pass an array of scopes to any of the above methods.

 It's also easy to customize the response of a particular endpoint based on the scopes the access token has.